Photo courtesy of New Thought Media

 8. Go Bowling!

 Jackson Hole's bowling alley has become a favorite family destination for locals and visitors alike: Hole Bowl.
+In fact, it was named the Best of Jackson Hole's No. 1 Family-friendly Activity for 2019.
 Located in the Powderhorn Mall at 980 W Broadway, it includes—in addition to 10 bowling lanes—a full restaurant called The Pinsetter, full bar, lounge area, two pool tables, air hockey table, arcade games and kid's TV lounge.

 Hours: Sunday to Thursday 11 a.m.-11 p.m.; Friday and Saturday 11 a.m.-midnight.